nich-mctishe/wercker-reaction-commerce/readme.md

 start: 18:27:15
 end: 19:06:00
 startup time: 40 min.
-notes: long to start in dev mode. would have series issues passing wercker checks. may have to abandon wercker set up if this is true.
+notes: long to start in dev mode. would have serious issues passing wercker checks. may have to abandon wercker set up if this is true.

 ******************